 It’s been a long time since I’ve written anything about Mad Men on this site… and that’s a shame.
 So let’s fix that!

 One thing I’ve always loved about the show is the bizarre lengths the producers go to to make it authentic.
-We all know some of the more famous examples, like how “costumes” include things like socks or stockings and underwear, even in scenes where the characters aren’t going to show them off.
+We all know some of the more famous examples, like how the show’s “costumes” include things like socks or stockings and underwear, even in scenes where characters aren’t going to show them.
 So every one of Joan or Peggy’s panty lines are from underwear based on actual 1960s designs.
 And then there’s the time Lane Pryce shook a handful of change and the sound was distinctly the sound of pre-1965 silver coins.

 But here are a few borderline insane attentions to detail you might not know:

 – There’s another story that Matthew Weiner came to the set one day and obsessed over a bowl of fruit.
-Fruit of today is apparently much larger than fruit of the past, and often shinier, since apples and other types of fruit often get a coat of wax before shipping.
-So Weiner demanded that the prop people go out and find smaller, duller fruit.
+Fruit of today is apparently much larger than fruit of the past, and shinier, since many types of fruit often get a coat of wax before shipping.
+So Weiner ordered a poor intern to go out and find smaller, duller fruit.
 (Source)

 – Here’s perhaps the craziest story of all: the set designers needed a bunch of fluorescent bulbs for the Sterling Cooper set.
 So they bought several types, and found a few that appeared to match the required time period.
 So they placed an order for 800 such bulbs… but only after they arrived did anyone notice that the interiors of the bulbs had modern components not available in the early 1960s.
 The team made frantic phone calls to any supplier they could find, but could not get their hands on enough bulbs.
 So Movie-Tone, a lighting supply specialist for the movies – stopped production, retooled their manufacturing plant, and made all the bulbs the show needed.
 The last shipment arrived on the first day of filming.
 (Source)